openstreetmap/potlatch2/README.txt

 === How to compile and run ===

 Compiling:
+* fcsh
+  - launches the Flex Compiler SHell
-mxmlc -managers=flash.fonts.AFEFontManager -output=/path/to/halcyon.swf /path/to/halcyon.mxml
+* mxmlc -managers=flash.fonts.AFEFontManager -output=/path/to/halcyon.swf /path/to/halcyon.mxml
+  - compile for the first time
+* compile 1
+  - compile each subsequent time (_much_ faster than using mxmlc every time)

 Running:
-* Make sure test.yaml is in the same directory as halcyon.swf
+* Make sure test.yaml and icons/ are in the same directory as halcyon.swf
 * Open halcyon.swf in your browser

 === Some other stuff you might need to know ===